Like seeing what other people’s houses look like? Me too! Come on in and have a virtual tour of our home, without leaving yours.

 The previous owner installed beige marble tile and a Tiffany style light, neither of which are our style.
 Oh, and lovely red curtains.

 Before: After climbing the stairs, you’re greeted by the living and dining rooms, complete with inlaid hardwood floors and stunning views.

+4 Years Later: Replacing the windows lightened the feel, new trim and paint brighten up the space.
+Grass green curtains add lively color along with a camel leather sofa for warmth.
 A refinished and upholstered sofa lends vintage charm to the room, across from the leather sofa.

 Peek out the windows on the front of the house and you’ll see something like this: